elodina/hdfs-mesos/README.md

 General rules to posting issues are:
 - be precise: provide a minimalistic reproduce-scenario;
-- provide details: provide all required log snippets (stdout from scheduler or stdout from executor's sandbox);
+- provide details: provide all required log snippets (stdout/err from scheduler or stdout/err from executor's sandbox, mesos logs if required);
-- be helpful: provide PR for the bug-fix if possible
+- be helpful: provide PR for the bug-fix if possible;

 Issues list: https://github.com/elodina/hdfs-mesos/issues